Research and Patient Education

 Platelet Rich Plasma (PRP) Injections

-Dr. Spencer and his research staff are excited to announce our latest publication examining the effectiveness of Platelet-Rich Plasma (PRP) injections for specific types of partial rotator cuff tears known as “intra-substance” tears.
+Dr. Spencer and his research staff are excited to announce a publication examining the effectiveness of Platelet-Rich Plasma (PRP) injections for specific types of partial rotator cuff tears known as “intra-substance” tears.
 These tears are unique in the fact that they occur completely inside the tendon without disturbing the outside layer of tissue.
 This forms a sort of pocket into which PRP can be injected.
 While not covered by insurance, PRP injections can be very useful for specific pathologies, and our research has shown a 92% success rate for these tears.
-The study can be found here.
+Using this technique, many patients are able to avoid surgery altogether and get back to normal life quicker!

 Rotator Cuff Repair and Biceps Tenodesis